-- GENIUS ROBOTICS will include DRONES competition with a environmental issue focused game.
+- GENIUS ROBOTICS will include DRONES competition with an environmental issue focused game.

 - THREE new trip options with new itineraries.
 Check our new trips following GENIUS Olympiad (click).
 Teachers receive 10% discount for every student/guest.

-- We offer 4-week Summer SAT, ESL, or Art portfolio programs for all students, including non-Genius students.
-Supervisors will be free for every 10 students: Check the details for each program under programs tab.
+- We offer 4-week Summer SAT, ESL programs for all students, including non-Genius students.
+Supervisors will be free for every 10 students: Check the details for each program under the programs tab.

 - GENIUS created International Journal of High School Research, a peer-reviewed journal, where you may submit your research to be published.